tpavlek/tpavlek-me/source/_posts/2013-03-12-widowmines-are-fantastic.md

 I haven't been this excited about Starcraft 2 for a long time - I hope this isn't just a "it's new" feeling.
 I hope this sticks, because if this is how I'm going to feel about playing HoTS, I am _excited_ for the upcoming season.

-_Thanks for reading, if you liked what you saw here at all consider subscribing to my [twitch channel](http://twitch.tv/ebonwumon) where I stream relatively often or checking out the [FGTstarcraft clan site I developed](http://fgtstarcraft.com/).
-I also exist on [Twitter](http://twitter.com/troypavlek)_
+_Thanks for reading, if you liked what you saw here at all consider following me on [Twitter](http://twitter.com/troypavlek)_